KawaiiFiveO/SIP-Pi/README.md

 2. install eSpeak `sudo apt-get install espeak espeak-data`
 2. Copy Project folder to Raspberry Pi and hit`make` in this folder
 2. configure `sipserv.cfg` to your needs (see example configuration)
-2. test drive using`./sipserv --config-file sipserv.cfg`
+2. test drive using`sudo ./sipserv --config-file sipserv.cfg`
 2. this is not(yet) a "real" service, so include `./sipserv-ctrl.sh start` command into your favourite autostart.
 2. stop the SIP service using `sipserv-ctrl.sh stop`
 2. install lame `sudo apt-get install lame` for the MP3 compression of recordings (mail.sh)